-The doula must obtain a written record of the New York State licensed practitioner's obdoula must maintain this recommendation in their documentation records for the Medicaid member in compliance with HIPAA standards.
+The doula must obtain a written record of the New York State licensed practitioner's recommendation for the Medicaid member prior to the initiation of doula services.
+The doula must maintain this recommendation in their documentation records for the Medicaid member in compliance with HIPAA standards.

-This recommendation can be completed using the form provided by the New York State Department of Health (Appendix A).
-It is not necessary to use the New York State Department of Health form as long as the New York State licensed practitioner's written recommendation for doula services includes the following:
+This recommendation can be completed using the form provided by the New York StateDOH (Appendix A).
+It is not necessary to use the New York StateDOH form as long as the New York State licensed practitioner's written recommendation for doula services includes the following: